 Also, customization affects how much it cost to hire a website developer and tends to drive up costs far more as it requires more work and detailed scripting versus using templates and forms that have already been built before and tested.

 The difference can easily add another $5,000 to a flat cost right from the start.

 Content Creation and Ongoing Maintenance

 Because of the nature of modernized search engine criteria, content creation and regular site maintenance are ongoing needs.
-So as a client you will need to consider two aspects to your website if you want it to be viable and productive as well as register on search engines to generate traffic.
+So as a client, you will need to consider two aspects of your website if you want it to be viable and productive as well as register on search engines to generate traffic.